Access arrangements – School times, signing in and out, and speaking to children during the school day.

 Speaking to children during the school day

-We have a number of children in school who have restricted contact with certain adults, including family members, and so that we can look after these children we manage the contact that all adults have with all children during the school day.
+We have a number of children in school who have restricted contact with certain adults, including family members.
+We manage the contact that all adults have with children during the school day to keep our children safe.

 We ask that adults do not call children to the fence to talk during play times.
 If someone does call a child to the fence our staff will ask the child not to talk to them, and to move away.